 Just then a blonde waitress stepped out to take orders – “Bonsoir, Que voulez-vous boire?”

-Jaya had learnt few beginner’ phrases in French and that was good enough to engage in a basic conversation –
+Jaya had learnt a few beginner’ phrases in French, and that was good enough to engage in a basic conversation –

 “Je voudrais une tasse de café noir” and the waitress then looked at Girish.

 He was clueless and had not invested enough time in learning French.
 Jaya stepped in and asked Girish, what would he like to drink?
 A black coffee or a milk coffee?